 C17 Yes, out billions for additional traffic, negative environmental impacts, and years orf construction.
 Traffic projections are based on a regional travel-demand model which assigns routes based on detailed information for individuals, households, lanes, trips, and travel times.
 Projections show that adding lanes will increase traffic volumes in the Brent Spence Bridge (BSB) Corridor.
 Some of that increase is due to travelers shifting trips they were already making from other congested routes.
 Some travelers will also make new trips they would not have made without the highway improvements (induced trips).
 The BSB Corridor Project is designed to accommodate all trips (including induced trips) projected by the Ohio-Kentucky-Indiana (OKI) regional travel demand model through 2050.
 In 2004, the OKI and the Miami Valley Regional Planning Commission (MVRPC) completed a major planning study known as the North South Transportation Initiative (Initiative) that considered highway improvements in addition to transit improvements such as express bus, commuter rail, and others.
-The Initiative concluded that a highway improvement project was necessary to address capacity issues on I-75, including the BSB Corridor.
+The initiative concluded that a highway improvement project was necessary to address capacity issues on I-75, including the BSB Corridor.
 While the original findings of the Initiative called for four lanes in each direction on I-75, traffic analyses completed as part of ODOT's Millcreek Expressway and Thru the Valley projects determined that five lanes were needed south of the I-74/I-75 interchange.
 This change was approved by OKI.
-The BSB Corridor Project addresses the highway component of the Initiative by improving interchanges and providing the number of lanes previously approved by OKI.
 The BSB Corridor Project will address traffic congestion, substantially improve safety, and enhance travel for other modes of transportation.
 The transit component included in the Initiative must be developed and championed regionally, and ODOT and KYTC are ready to support this when it is advanced at a regional level.
 The North South Transportation Initiative planning study can be accessed here: www.oki.org/studies/pdf/northsouth/nscomplete.pdf.
+The project's effects on the human and natural environment were thoroughly investigated in a 2012 Environmental Assessment (EA), which resulted in a Finding of No Significant Impac ----- --- --